Nairobi Southern Bypass Highway

-The Nairobi Southern Bypass Highway is a road in Kenya, forming a semi-circle through the south-western neighborhoods of the capital city of Nairobi.
+The Nairobi Southern Bypass Highway is a road in Kenya, forming a semi-circle through the south-western neighbourhoods of the capital city of Nairobi.
 The road allows traffic from Mombasa, destined for western Kenya and Uganda to bypass downtown Nairobi, thereby reducing traffic congestion in the city's central business district.

 Location

 The road starts at the junction of the Nairobi–Mombasa Road and Likoni Road, approximately 10 km south-east of the city centre.
 The road then loops through the south-western suburbs of Nairobi, including the northern environs of Nairobi National Park, Uhuru Gardens, Lang'ata and Dagoretti.
 In Dagoretti, the road enters Kiambu County and then turns northwards, to pass through Muguga and end in the town of Kikuyu, in a suburb known as Gitaru.
 At that location, the road connects with the Nairobi-Malaba Road (A104).

 The total length of the Nairobi Southern Bypass Highway is approximately 29.6 km.